alimpk/AUT-RCS/assignment-01/README.md

 # AUT-RCS

-## Recongurable Systems Assignment 01
+## Reconfigurable Systems Assignment 01

 ### Problem 1
 Determine the correctness or incorrectness of the following statements with good reason:

-* **I.** It is not cost-effective to use FPGA compared to ASIC for mass production.
+* **A.** It is not cost-effective to use FPGA compared to ASIC for mass production.

 * **B.** Designs based on the general-purpose processor and the FPGA chip are two ends of the spectrum of efficiency and flexibility.